What are allergies?

 Depending on the organ or system affected, allergies can exhibit themselves in a variety of ways.
 The skin and respiratory system are the two organs that are most affected by allergies, with the primary symptoms being rhinitis, conjunctivitis and asthma.

 The most common allergen is pollen, but mould, dust mites and animals are also common irritants.
 Allergic reactions can also be triggered by foods, medications or insect bites and stings.

-What mushrooms have useful properties in allergies?
+Which mushrooms have useful properties for allergies?

 Regulates the immune system

 This fungus has been studied as a regulator of the immune system and it has been effective in cases of allergy, immunity problems and infectious processes.
 It is used as a nutritional supplement in oncological integrative medicine.

 Balances the immune response.

 Its rich variety of polysaccharides act by favoring the body’s immune response.

 It is a powerful anti-inflammatory and natural antioxidant

 The Reishi compounds make it a great anti-inflammatory and one of the most powerful natural antioxidants that exist.
 Medicinal fungus studied in cases of insomnia, stress, anxiety and depression.